 You can call 704-920-1400 at Human Services between the hours of 8 am and 5 pm.
 Monday through Friday.

 In the event of an emergency after 5 pm weekdays, on weekends, and holidays you may call the Sheriff's Department at 704-920-3000.
 You may also make the report in writing.
 You may remain anonymous, but we encourage you to give us your name in the event we need additional information.
-The APS statute prohibits us from giving the reporter's name.
+The adult protective services statute prohibits us from giving the reporter's name.

-The social worker will ask questions such as but not limited to adult's name, address, age/date of birth, Social Security number, family/collateral names, how is the person disabled, what are the allegations of abuse, neglect or exploitation.
+The social worker will ask questions such as but not limited to adult's name, address, age/date of birth, family/collateral names, how is the person disabled, what are the allegations of abuse, neglect or exploitation.

 The questions asked are important to assure that all appropriate services are made available to the adult.